phelanmccall/Bento/README.md

 # Bento

-  [Bento][live-link] is an organization and task management tool designed for creatives and small-to-medium structured companies, inspired by [Asana][Asana] & [Trello][Trello].
+  [Bento][live-link] is an organization and task management tool designed for creatives and small-to-medium structured companies, inspired by [Asana][asana] & [Trello][trello].
 Bento uses React/Redux, a PostGreSQL database, and Ruby on Rails, living as a full-stack, single-page web application.

 ## Features